davidvandebunte/davidvandebunte.gitlab.io/jb/notes/sr2-review.md

-library(IRdisplay)
-suppressPackageStartupMessages(library(rethinking))
-source("iplot.R")

-display_markdown("
+---
+jupytext:
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.11.5
+kernelspec:
+  display_name: R
+  language: R
+  name: ir
+---

+# Review

-# Summary
+## Summary

 [err]: https://github.com/rmcelreath/rethinking/blob/master/ERRATA.md
 [iss]: https://github.com/rmcelreath/rethinking/issues

 There are a *lot* of typos and errors in the second edition.
 Take the attitude of ignoring these early on or finding a way to only mark them for your own sake.
 In the more detailed review below, you will see obvious errors marked with **ERROR**.
 This list is largely incomplete; it misses many minor errors (i.e. typos) later in the book as they become too tiresome to collect.
 If you don't believe me, see all the unresolved [open issues][iss] in the author's GitHub repository.

 The [ERRATA][err] is empty because (of course) GitHub issues are not being addressed.
 The absolute number of errors is probably also part of the problem.
 This is a shame because even an incomplete